Daniele-Cangi/Daniele-Cangi/README.md

 Designing and building intelligent systems at the intersection of agentic AI, decision intelligence, and graph-based knowledge.
-I focus on compositional reasoning, orchestration, and optimization ([...]
+I focus on compositional reasoning, orchestration, and optimization (contact for research/collab).

+---

 ## Tech stack
 <div align="center">